Arizona Assisted Living Facilities

 Cost of Arizona Assisted Living Facilities

-The average cost of assisted living in Arizona is $2,300 per month
+According to the 2015 Genworth Financial cost of care survey, the average cost of assisted living in Arizona is $3,420 per month.

 Arizona defines Assisted Living Facility as a residential care institution including Adult Foster Care providing supervisory care services, personal care services, or directed care services on a continuing basis.
 These regulations have been in effect since November 1998.
 Arizona operates within a universal assisted living license sub-classified by size and level of services.
 Facilities are required to comply with resident rights, food service requirements, administration requirements, abuse reporting, and resident agreements.